Updated August 2019

 Collection and Use of Personal Information

-We collect two kinds of information from visitors to this site: Personal details in connection with your sign up and for sending you the results of your survey diagnostic and site usage information from session cookies and log files.
+We collect two kinds of information from visitors to this site: Personal details in connection with your sign up to receive newsletters and site usage information from session cookies and log files.

 Why do we need it?